May 15, 2026|

 Let’s have a look at 5 ways you can view responses in Google Forms:

 The “Question” tab in Google Forms enables you to access the responses on a question-by-question basis.
-This method is particularly useful when you want to dive deeper into the collected responses for specific questions within your form.
+This method is helpful when you want to check the responses to specific questions in your form in more detail.

 To check responses using the “Question” tab, follow these steps: